 In 1999 the $125 million dollar Mars Climate Orbiter, already 10 months into its flight towards Mars, broke into pieces and burned up.
 Why?
-Because of a miscommunication between two design teams, one team that used metric units to measure acceleration and the other that used imperial units.
+Because of a miscommunication between two design teams.
+One team used metric units to measure acceleration and the other used imperial units.

 Returning to Earth and to the more mundane world of protein chromatography, we often see similar confusion albeit on a less expensive scale.
 I’m referring of course to M6 and ¼-28 fluidic connections!

 M6 and ¼-28 threaded nuts are hard to tell apart.
 Also, the picture above makes them look big, but these fittings are less than 2cm (1 inch) long.

 If you’ve ever connected 1/16” or 1/8” fluoropolymer tubes in an analytical instrument, you’ve probably used one of these fittings.
 The fittings are used to compress a conical ferrule around the tube to create a high pressure, low carryover fluid connection.

 The M6 designation refers to the outer diameter of the threads being 6mm, and it’s a metric standard. ¼-28 is an imperial thread and the numbers refer to ¼ inch outer diameter and 28 threads per inch.

 Why does this matter?
 Akta™ systems with are commonly used for protein purification, are made in Sweden and they adhere to metric standards.
 Omnifit columns, which are often used on Akta systems, are made in the UK and they follow imperial standards.
 In fact of the two thread types, the ¼-28 is far more common on analytical instrumentation in general.